mattyowl/sourcery/examples/E-D56/README.md

-If you click on one of the links, you should find yourself presented with a page that contains all of the data on the object in the catalog, including images we specified, as in Fig. 2 below:
+If you click on one of the links, you should find yourself presented with a page that contains all of the data on the object in the catalog, including the images we specified, as in Fig. 2 below:

 ![alt text](figs/sourcepage.jpg "Fig. 2: A source information page for the E-D56 example.")